 New Carlisle in Clark County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 56.159′ N, 84° 1.629′ W. Marker is in New Carlisle, Ohio, in Clark County.
-Marker is on West Jefferson Street (Ohio Route 571), on the left when traveling west.
-Touch for map. marker is on the front wall of the Church building, to the left of the front door.
-Marker is at or near this postal address: 212 W. Jefferson, New Carlisle OH 45344, United States of America.
+39° 56.156′ N, 84° 1.501′ W. Marker is in New Carlisle, Ohio, in Clark County.
+Marker is at the intersection of South Main Street (Ohio Route 235) and East Jefferson Street (Ohio Route 571), on the left when traveling south on South Main Street.
+Touch for map.
+Marker is at or near this postal address: 100 East Jefferson Street, New Carlisle OH 45344, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 7, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 204 times since then and 12 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 7, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Al Wolf was the editor who published this page.
+This page was last revised on January 5, 2021.
+It was originally submitted on June 11, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 245 times since then and 58 times this year.
+Photos: 1. submitted on June 11, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+2. submitted on January 1, 2021, by TeamOHE of Wauseon, Ohio.
+3, 4. submitted on June 11, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+5. submitted on June 13, 2019. • Bill Pfingsten was the editor who published this page.